Stable Recovery of Regularized Linear Inverse Problems: Numerical experiments

 \subsection{Experiment 2}

 In the second experiment, we consider the problem \eqref{p:check_reco1} regularized by the isotropic total variation seminorm, where $D^*=\nabla$ is the 2D discrete gradient defined in \eqref{eq:TV} and \eqref{eq:total}.
-Here, we repeat the process discussed in Experiment 1.
 In this experiment, multiple images $X_0$ are taken from the Extended MNIST dataset \cite{GSJA17} using the torchvision.datasets package of PyTorch library \cite{A19}.
 This dataset consists of $145600$ gray-scale images of various digits and letters, each of size $28 \times 28$.
 Since the dataset is large, we decide to randomly sample six images so that each of them was representative of a data point that belongs to a specific group sparsity distribution of $\nabla x$ in the dataset, we include the sampled images in Figure \ref{random_img}.